rlaferso/-TheDress/README.md

 Processed data and Analysis code (Matlab) to quantify some of the main findings and generate figures will also be deposited here.
 Code to generate Figures 1, 2, and 7 from (Lafer-Sousa, R., & Conway, B. R. (2017) is currently provided.

-The orignial stimuli used in our experiments are provided in the STIMULI folder .
-An additonal subdirectory contains an unpublished demo where a portion of the dress was modified to form a chip that can be placed in any scene.
-We suspect this will be a useful tool for using #theDress to test further hypotheses about the cues/mechanisms that support color constancy.
+The stimuli used in our experiments are provided in the STIMULI folder .
+An additonal subdirectory therein contains an unpublished stimulus: a 'dress tile' (made from a portion of the dress image) that can be placed in any scene (we demonstrate this using Beau Lotto's cubes, but a file containing the isolated tile is also provided).
+We suspect this will be a useful tool for researchers looking to use #theDress to test hypotheses about the cues/mechanisms that support color constancy.

 The RAW DATA folder contains excel spreadsheets of our raw data.
 The file ‘DATA_SHEET_KEY.xlsx’ provides details on the data contained in each sheet (additional details are provided in ‘SuppInfo_LaferSousa2015CB.pdf’).
 The file ‘DATA_SHEET_KEY.xlsx’ provides details on the data contained in each spreadsheet (additional experimental details are provided in ‘SuppInfo_LaferSousa2015CB.pdf’) <br/>